sinusphi/venvipy/README.md

 ### **Introduction**

-_VenviPy_ is a user friendly graphical user interface for creating virtual environments very quick and easy.
+_VenviPy_ is a user friendly graphical interface for creating customized virtual environments quick and easy.
+It provides a number of useful features like a wizard, that guides the user through the creation process, modify an existing environment in different ways nd much more.

-It has a wizard that provides a lot of features like selecting a specific Python version, customizing the build process, downloading and installing packages from the [Python Package Index (PyPI)](https://pypi.org/), generating requirements.txt files and more.
-Other features are currently in development.
+This is an overwiew:
+- Create virtual environments from any Python version (3.3+) which is properly build or installed on your system
+- Install and update Pip with one click
+- Search, select and install packages from [Python Package Index (PyPI)](https://pypi.org/) or use a requirements.txt
+- Generate and/ or modifiy requirements.txt files

 ### **Prerequisits**